tshepang/blog/content/computing/my current desktop setup.rst

 opportunity to finally try something other than GNOME as my primary environment on my home machine.
-I have before tinkered with other GUI environments (XFCE, KDE 3, FluxBox, LXDE, and most recently, Window Maker) and kept going back, but I think this time I will actually abandon GNOME permanently.
+I have before tinkered with other GUI environments (XFCE, KDE 3, FluxBox, LXDE, and most recently, Window Maker), but not for long, but I think this time I will actually abandon GNOME permanently.
 This is after being an adherent for nearly a decade.